Skip to main content

 1. Specify the Deploy application filePath where the YAML file should be stored.

-2. Click REVIEW to confirm your inputs.
+2. Click Review to confirm your inputs.

 Parameter

-3. Click CREATE to start the provisioning.
+3. Click Create to start the provisioning.

 This will create resources as defined in your YAML configuration.